nasthasiausoh/nasthasiausoh/README.md

 ### ✨ Welcome to my GitHub profile! ✨

+- 🌱 I’m currently learning how to build robust Full Stack web applications.

+- 🔭 I’m currently working on developing a `client-side` web application using React.
+I'm using an `API` built by my fellow BNTA Cohort 9 members 😄.

 <!--
 **nasthasiausoh/nasthasiausoh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.